 Continuous discussions around improving representation of women in the organization helps us promote women fairly and equally throughout their career development process within our Company.
 In 2019, our People and Culture team reviewed all senior management succession plans to ensure that female candidates were considered and included.
 As a result, 70% of our succession plans in 2019 include at least one woman, which is a significant increase from 35% in 2018.

-of succession plans include one woman (vs. 35% in 2018)
+% of succession plans include one woman (vs. 35% in 2018) of senior managers in 2019 were women of executive officers in 2019 were women (vs. 27% in 2018)

-of senior managers in 2019 were women (vs. 15% in 2018)
+(vs. 15% in 2018)